usplos/Psych_ZhangGuangyao/README.md

 ## RESEARCH
 In my PhD, I studied semantics processing in brain by focusing on social semantics processing.
-Social semantics refers to semantics related to interpersonal interactions or interpersonal relationships.
+Social semantics refers to the semantics related to interpersonal interactions or interpersonal relationships.
 The main findings are:
 1. social semantics processing is associated with a highly specific set of brain regions, including the anterior and posterior temporal lobe, the dorsomedial prefrontal cortex, and the posterior cingulate gyrus (Zhang et al., 2021,*SCAN*);
-2. activations of these regions are sensitive social semantics processing in word-level, sentence-level and narrative-level processing (Zhang et al., 2021, *SCAN*);
+2. activations of these regions are sensitive social semantics processing in word-level, sentence-level and narrative-level processing (Zhang et al., 2021, *SCAN*; Zhang et al., 2023, *BSF*);
 3. the left anterior and posterior portions of the temporal lobe are hypothesized to be involved in social-semantic working memory, because these two regions are sensitive only to sentences containing social semantic information, and can retain previously processed social semantic information (Zhang et al., 2023, *NHB*).

 In my PostDoc, my studies focus on how brain learns word concepts.
 Human can learn the concept of a new word from very few examples, and generalize the concept from examples to new objects.